Available 24/7 for Free Consultations

 Since New York is a no-fault car insurance state, you may not need to determine liability for your car accident to recover financial compensation from your own car insurance company.
 If your injuries are serious, however, you may need to prove that the other driver caused your wreck to file a claim with his or her insurance provider.
 This may take assistance from a car accident lawyer in Buffalo.

-If you believe that you contributed to the car accident, it is even more important to hire a Buffalo personal injury attorney to represent you.
+If you believe that you contributed to the car accident, it is even more important to hire a Buffalo injury attorney to represent you.
 Your attorney can help you combat the comparative negligence defense and maximize your financial recovery.
 While you focus on recovering from your injuries, your lawyer can investigate the car accident, collect evidence of fault and build a claim against the other driver on your behalf.

 For more information about New York’s comparative negligence law in a car accident case, contact Towey Law, PLLC to request a free consultation.